 Top rated Car Stereo Reviews

-However, you’ll be getting a well-engineered receiver loaded with a huge array of features including multi-line display,dual USB ports and built-in Bluetooth for hand-free calling and music streaming.
+However, you’ll be getting a well-engineered receiver loaded with a huge array of features, including a multi-line display, dual USB ports, and built-in Bluetooth for hands-free calling and music streaming.

-Auto-time alignment automatically estimates the delay from each speaker to the driver’s seat and precisely adjusts speakers sound output timing accordingly, so that sound output from all speakers reaches the driver’s ears in a perfectly synchronized way.
+Auto-time alignment automatically estimates the delay from each speaker to the driver’s seat.
+It precisely adjusts speakers’ sound output timing accordingly so that sound output from all speakers reaches the driver’s ears in a perfectly synchronized way.

-Auto EQ on the other hand comes with specific musical characteristics according to your musical taste.
-It uses the microphone to monitor,analyze and adjust the equalization according to your vehicle’s interior and acoustics, then it automatically fine-tunes all frequency bandwidths, front and rear speakers digital parametric equalization in order to get the perfect stereo sweet spot.
+Auto EQ, on the other hand, comes with specific musical characteristics according to your musical taste.
+It uses the microphone to monitor, analyze and adjust the equalization according to your vehicle’s interior and acoustics; then, it automatically fine-tunes all frequency bandwidths, front and rear speakers digital parametric equalization to get the perfect stereo sweet spot.